 Due to the COVID-19 restrictions, Networking Breakfasts have been suspended until further notice.

-Many of our local small businesses are now open to in-person shopping while following NYS guidelines which require masks and social distancing.
+Our local small businesses are open to in-person shopping while following NYS guidelines which require masks and social distancing.
 Some still offer appointment and online shopping with curbside delivery.
-Restaurants can have limited capacity indoor dining and are also continuing to offer takeout or delivery service and extended outdoor seating options.
+Bars, restaurants and gyms, as well as any State Liquor Authority-licensed establishment, must close in-person service from 10 p.m. to 5 a.m. daily.
+Some restaurants are offering limited capacity indoor dining and many are also continuing to offer takeout or delivery service .

 We are offering our social media platforms to help get the word out about changes and updates to our member businesses and organizations in these current circumstances.
 Our social media committee will be monitoring and sharing your posts as much as possible, but please do tag us (Ballston Spa Business & Professional Association) so we don’t miss any.
 We suggest business members take advantage of our Ballston Spa BSBPA Member News and Deals Facebook group, which is open to join for you to post your information.
 Furthermore, you can email your information to firstname.lastname@example.org